FionaLin13/backup.github.ioo/_portfolio/capacitive_sensor.md

 ---
 title: "Capacitive Sensing Experiment"
-excerpt: "Undergraduate Research Project
+excerpt: "Sensor design, experimental setup, embedded programming, data analysis
 <br/><img src='/images/capacitive_mounts.png'>"
 collection: portfolio
 ---

 <img src='/images/capacitive_arch.png'>"

-High-resolution sensing on robotic fingers has to potential to enable better grasping by robotic hands.
-I designed an experiment to evaluate the feasibility of using capacitive sensors for such applications.

-In the experiment, objects of various materials are put in the proximity of capacitive sensors of various designs.
-For the experiment, I designed:
+# 🤖 Capacitive Sensing for Robotic Fingers
+**Type:** Undergraduate Research · MIT Biomimetics Lab
+**Skills:** Sensor design, experimental setup, embedded programming, data analysis

+## Goal
+As part of my research in the MIT Biomimetics Lab, I investigated the feasibility of using capacitive sensors to enable high-resolution proximity sensing in robotic fingers.
+The high-resolution proximity sensing enables robotic hands to use forces less than 1 Newton for complex grasping and object manipulation.

+## My Role
+I led the design and implementation of a experimental pipeline to characterize sensor performance.
+I iterated through different geometries for the capacitive sensors and tested the sensor performance for various materials.

+**My contributions included:**
-Mounts that hold the sensors and samples on the horizontal slider jig Capacitive sensors
+- Designing and fabricating mounts to hold sensors and test materials on a horizontal slider jig
+- Prototyping custom capacitive sensors
-Mbed program that records capacitance and automatically controls the stepper motor on the jig Arduino code to extract raw capacitive data from off-the-shelf sensors Python script to tie all the components together and perform analysis
+- Programming an Mbed microcontroller to read capacitance and control a stepper motor for precise positioning
+- Writing Arduino code to extract raw data from off-the-shelf capacitive sensors
+- Developing a Python script to synchronize system components and analyze the sensor response

+## Outcome
-My system could detect a change in proximity within 0.1 mm, better than the required resolution of 1 mm.
-My experiment convinced my supervisors to further investigate the integration of capacitive sensors on the existing robotic hand platform.
+The system achieved a proximity resolution of 0.1 mm, meeting requirements and exceeding the 1 mm resolution target.
+Based on these results, the lab team decided to pursue further integration of capacitive sensing into their robotic hand platform.

+## What I Learned
+This project strengthened my skills in sensor integration, embedded systems, and experimental validation.
+It also reinforced the importance of interdisciplinary thinking when connecting mechanical design, hardware control, and software analysis in robotics research.